 Of his time there, he once wrote, “On the Star you were forced to learn to write a simple declarative sentence.
 This is useful to anyone.
 Newspaper work will not harm a young writer and could help him if he gets out of it in time.”

-Critics believe that his journalism background shaped his uniquely pared-down and direct style of prose.
+His journalism background, no doubt, helped shape his uniquely pared-down and direct style of prose.

 Hemingway served in World War I as an ambulance driver for the Italian Army, for which he received a medal of bravery.